 Any active tests that have already been created for a student will appear on the student's main screen under 'Progress Monitoring'.
-To search for a new test to create for a student, select the blue plus sign.
+To search for a new test to create for a student, click 'Collect Baseline Data.'
 You can search for a test either by keyword or by category.
 If you are unsure of whether or not a test is right for a student, you can choose to Preview a test and take a look at its contents; however, to start the test and record data, you must be in the New test mode.
 You can also create your own custom test or rubric by selecting 'Create Your Own' in the Progress Monitoring Library.

 Goals can be added right from the student dashboard screen by selecting 'Add My Own Goal'; or can be created using the goal bank by clicking on the "magic wand" icon.
 The Goals section is divided into various communication categories.
 Once a category is selected, you have the option to choose a pre-populated goal (1) or create your own using the customizable drop down menu (2).
 When you are finished, click the Use button (3) and it will appear in the text box at the bottom (4).
 In the text box, you can further edit the text and customize the goal if desired.
 You can also copy from here to add to paste into the student’s IEP.
 When finished, hit Create (5) and the goal will be saved for that student on their page under the 'Goals' header.

 *Note: If you write in an IEP that you are using a rubric to measure a goal, you must print and attach a copy of the rubric to your IEP document.

 Created goals look like this.
 Select the 'Actions' button next a goal to change, copy, or archive/delete the goal.